British Insects: the Genera of Lepidoptera-Geometridae | |

 Posterior tibiae of males 4-spurred.

 Early stages.
-Larvae feeding on flowers of Clematis, Compositae, Prunus, Vaccinium.
+Larvae feeding on flowers of Clematis, various Compositae, etc. (polyphagous).

 British representation.
-4 species; South-east England, Central-southern England, South-west England, English Midlands, Northern England, Southern Scotland, Northern Scotland, Wales, and Ireland.
-Living adults found June and July.
-C. chloerata (not illustrated), C. debiliata (Bilberry Pug), (C. rectangulata (Green Pug), C. v-ata (The V-pug).
+1 species; South-east England, Central-southern England, South-west England, English Midlands, Northern England, Southern Scotland, Wales, and Ireland.
+Living adults found May, June, and July.
+C. v-ata (The V-pug).

 Subfamily.
 Larentiinae.